mattfarina/pkg/README.md

 and [Ruby Gems](https://rubygems.org), and others.
 This is a well worn path we can learn from.

+## Use Cases

+At this point the focus is on use cases that need to be solved.
+The requirements are needed to understand what needs to be built and solved.
+The use cases are currently being documented in the [use cases](use_cases) sub-directory.

 ## Package Information

 Some information describes the package itself.
 For example,